 - I’m totally okay with feeling hungry.
 For most of my life, I ate the moment I felt any bit of hunger.
 Like I was afraid to get too hungry (with good reason…it feels terrible and leads me to overeat).
 But I’ve learned enough about the cues to know when I genuinely need to eat and when I can wait (which is most of the time).
 Instead of eating soon after waking, I’m able to wait 2-3 hours.
 I no longer snack between breakfast and lunch.
 And I’m done with food at dinner.
 No more after-dinner snacking.
 Even the “healthy” kind.

 - Whole plants are the priority in my diet.
 I’m always looking for ways to get more into my day.
-And I always seek to trade out refined carbohydrates for whole grains.
+And I’m always looking to trade out refined carbohydrates for whole grains.
 Even when animal protein is on the menu, I add plants.
 Like when we have eggs and sausage on a Saturday morning, you can bet a sweet potato, avocado, salsa and grapefruit are on the plate, too.
 At a Thai restaurant I’m trading out white for brown rice and my protein is tofu.
 Dessert for me is a couple of dates dipped in almond butter.
 Because my mind is focused on plants, it feels abnormal to not eat them.

 These habits did not start out feeling natural.
 I’m not someone who grew up in an athletic, or even active, family.
 I don’t get a high from exercise (they say it exists, but I have yet to find it).
 I used to think stretching was unproductive (even though I knew better).
 There was a time I felt deprived if I didn’t have a little dark chocolate every night.
 And a time when I regularly told myself I was “starving” and needed a snack.